Real Feedyard Work, Real Professional Development

 Early July-Begin work in selected feedyard, experiencing each feedyard division, which may include animal health, nutrition, office, feed mill operations, and waste management.
 Students are trained in each sector of the feedyard and allowed the opportunity to work from the ground up, learning the foundation of the feedyard.
 Students may also have the opportunity to interact with a feedyard's consulting nutritionist, consulting veterinarian, cattle buyers, and the feedyard management as well.

-- Late November and early December-Recap feedyard experience with classmates for two weeks at UNL.
+- First and second weeks of December-Recap feedyard experience with classmates at UNL.

 - Topics include: